luke-de-vos/addons/README.md

 ### TODO

 - Prop Siccer: should only target innos.
 Avoid jester etc
-- Barrel Wand: special barrel is broken. next_barrel_hot bool is shared between players
+- Barrel Wand: right click parry?
 - aa_global_funcs: vector normalization for propulsion should not necessarily result in a max value of 1.
 Normalizing like that will make propulsion in ordinal directions stronger than cardinal directions.
 - switch golden deag to pistol slot
     - need to download and extract first

-### IDEAS

 - glue trap
     - roots player for a few seconds
     - visible?